ATTPC/daqdoc/source/ansible.rst

 	$ ansible macminis -m command -a "ls /daq"

-A command can be run with :command:`sudo` by using the option ``--sudo``.
+A command can be run with :command:`sudo` by using the option :option:`--sudo`.
 For example, to reboot all of the Mac Minis, run

 ..  code-block:: bash